canonical/synapse-operator/docs/how-to/backup-and-restore.md

  - for postgresql: [local restore](https://charmhub.io/postgresql/docs/h-restore-backup), [foreign backup](https://charmhub.io/postgresql/docs/h-migrate-cluster-via-restore).

-If you used the foreign backup, once the backup for PostgreSQL is restored, you should remove the S3 integration, as it was created in a different cluster, by running:
+If you used the foreign backup, once the backup for PostgreSQL is restored, you should remove the S3 integration, as it was created in a different cluster:

 ```
 juju remove-relation s3-integrator postgresql